SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 - Ensure your server has a valid certificate.
 For more information, see [Testing SSR With a Self-Signed or Untrusted SSL Certificate](#testing-ssr-with-a-self-signed-or-untrusted-ssl-certificate).
 - If your storefront is on CCv2, check the IP restriction of your API.
 It is possible that the SSR server's IP is being blocked, in which case, you can try changing the configuration on the API to "Allow All" and see if that resolves the issue.

 If these solutions do not fix the SSR rendering issue, there may be a problem in the code.
-Review the [Server-Side Rendering Coding Guidelines]({{ site.baseurl }}{% link _pages/dev/ssr/server-side-rendering-coding-guidelines.md %}), and review your custom code to ensure you are not using any browser functions that are not available with SSR.
+Review the [{% assign linkedpage = site.pages | where: "name", "server-side-rendering-coding-guidelines.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/dev/ssr/server-side-rendering-coding-guidelines.md %}), and review your custom code to ensure you are not using any browser functions that are not available with SSR.

 ### SSR Issues with CCv2